merge-api/merge-hris-java/docs/EmployeePayrollRunsApi.md

     String employeeId = "employeeId_example"; // String | If provided, will only return employee payroll runs for this employee.
     OffsetDateTime endedAfter = OffsetDateTime.now(); // OffsetDateTime | If provided, will only return employee payroll runs ended after this datetime.
     OffsetDateTime endedBefore = OffsetDateTime.now(); // OffsetDateTime | If provided, will only return employee payroll runs ended before this datetime.
-    String expand = "employee"; // String | Which relations should be returned in expanded form.
-Multiple relation names should be comma separated without spaces.
     Boolean includeRemoteData = true; // Boolean | Whether to include the original data Merge fetched from the third-party to produce these models.
     OffsetDateTime modifiedAfter = OffsetDateTime.now(); // OffsetDateTime | If provided, will only return objects modified after this datetime.
     OffsetDateTime modifiedBefore = OffsetDateTime.now(); // OffsetDateTime | If provided, will only return objects modified before this datetime.